MicrosoftDocs/power-platform/power-platform/admin/environments-overview.md

 <td width="30%">  Limited control&mdash;all licensed users* have the Environment Maker role.</td>
 <tr>
 <td width="20%"> Sandbox</td>
 <td width="50%">   These are non-production environments, which offer features like copy and reset.
 Sandbox environments are used for development and testing, separate from production.
-Provisioning sandbox environments can be restricted to admins (because production environment creation can be blocked), but converting from a production to a sandbox environment can't be blocked.<!--Edit okay?
-I didn't quite follow this.-->  </td>
+Provisioning sandbox environments can be restricted to admins (because production environment creation can be blocked), but converting from a production to a sandbox environment can't be blocked. </td>
 <td width="30%">  Full control. <br />If used for testing, only user access is needed. <br />Developers require Environment Maker access to create resources.</td>
 </tr>
 <tr>